-Other animals who stoically accept their fate, whether they eat or are eaten, understand the Continuum of Life far better than we ignorant humans do.
+Other animals who stoically accept their fate understand the Continuum of Life far better than we ignorant humans do.
 Their apparent lack of the fear of death is not a sign that they are less intelligent than we are; it is a sign that they understand, in a way that we do not, that the death of the individual organism is part of the great Cycle or Continuum of Life.
 Although every individual creature will eventually die, the great Continuum of Life, in which each individual participates by being born and later dying, continues unabated.
 If one understands the Unity of all Life, no matter its form, then one’s fear of death disappears in the glorious and profound recognition that one’s death is merely the prelude for new Life.

 Life is not a circle.
 It is a never-ending continuum that goes on and on, as it has for billions of years, while it constantly changes its particular manifestations.
 Even each discrete packet of life displays this constant change as it grows and develops, from seed or egg to embryo, infant, mature individual, and then to old age, before finally succumbing to death.
 Life does not stand still – it is constantly changing, developing, and evolving.
 Heraclitus was right when he said that the only constant thing in life is change.
 Viewed and understood rightly, death is not even the last stage of Life: it is a necessary part of all Life, since every living organism is made up of elements that were assembled together, in the act of birth and the gradual, transformative processes of growth, from other former living organisms, and, in dying, will go to nourish and create new life forms.